DennoMan1/DennoMan1/README.md

-- 👋 Hi, I’m @DennoMan1
+- 👋 Hi, I’m Denis Nderitu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Spatial data science, Ai and automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Geospatial Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any AI and Data  science project
-- 📫 How to reach me ...
+- 📫 How to reach me: denisenderi022@gmail.com

 <!---
 DennoMan1/DennoMan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.